 Composition Instead of Inheritance

-Composition can be achieved in Go language is by embedding one struct type into another.
+We can achieve the composition in Go language is by embedding one struct type into another.

 A blog post is a perfect example of composition.
 Each blog post has a title, content and author information.
 This can be perfectly represented using composition.